 6. You’re maxing out contributions

 No matter what your annual salary may be, there’s a maximum amount you can contribute to a 401(k) plan.
-The limit is $19,500 for 2020, but it’s adjusted each year.
+The limit is $19,500 for the 2021 tax year, but it’s adjusted each year.
 If you’re over the age of 50, there are allowances for “catch-up” contributions, increasing your contribution limit to $26,000.

 If you’ve hit your limit, but still want to sock more money away for your future, there are plenty of alternatives to consider.
 For example, IRAs often provide more flexibility, without penalties, for early withdrawals if you use the funds for certain things, such as buying your first home or for education expenses.